meteor/meteor/README.md

 ./meteor --help
 ```

-You local Meteor checkout is now ready for use.
+Your local Meteor checkout is now ready for use.

 Note that if you run Meteor from a git checkout, you cannot pin apps to specific
 Meteor releases or run using different Meteor releases using `--release`.